nicksieger/drbirb/README.txt

 == DESCRIPTION:

-Small script/plugin to run a DRb/IRB server inside of your (Rails/Merb/whatever) application, so you can poke around in it while it's running.
+Small script/plugin to run a DRb/IRB server inside of your Ruby application, so you can poke around while it's running.

 Original code from Charles Lowe [ruby-talk:250220], I just wrapped up into a nice package, because I think this is a cool development and